curl/curl/docs/TheArtOfHttpScripting.md

 ## Referer

- A HTTP request may include a 'referer' field (yes it is misspelled), which can be used to tell from which URL the client got to this particular resource.
+ An HTTP request may include a 'referer' field (yes it is misspelled), which can be used to tell from which URL the client got to this particular resource.
 Some programs/scripts check the referer field of requests to verify that this was not arriving from an external site or an unknown page.
 While